Samuel Bowman: Coadjutor bishop

 In 1845, the clergy elected him Bishop of Pennsylvania, but when the laity refused to concur, Bowman acquiesced in the nomination of Alonzo Potter, who was eventually chosen.
 In 1847, Bowman was elected Bishop of Indiana, but he declined the appointment, preferring to remain in Lancaster.
 Bowman was consecrated a suffragan Bishop of Pennsylvania in 1858, and this appointment he accepted.
 He was the 64th bishop in the ECUSA, and was consecrated in Christ Church, Philadelphia, by Bishops Jackson Kemper, William Heathcote DeLancey, and Alfred Lee.
 Bowman threw himself immediately into his work, but his episcopate was brief.
 While visiting the western part of Pennsylvania in 1861 on the Allegheny Valley Railroad, a landslide wrecked a railroad bridge, causing the passengers, including Bowman, to walk several miles.
 Bowman lingered behind, and was later found dead along the tracks, either of apoplexy or a heart attack.
-He was buried in St. James churchyard in Lancaster.